 3D modeling software approaches the task of home design from a different direction given that these programs are used to draw a huge variety of things in addition to houses.
 Instead of creating a floorplan like with Home Design software, you typically work to assemble home components in 3D space.
 Working in 3D can be a little challenging, and these tools are usually the hardest to use out of the three categories we’ve presented.
 In exchange for the learning curve, you have the opportunity to create an exact replica of your home in 3D.
 And there are outside companies and plugins that can help you do photo-realistic renderings of your home as well.
 With some work, you can translate your model into drawings like floorplans, but the main output of the tool is the 3D model itself, NOT the 2D drawings.

 Building a container house, much like any construction project, requires a number of different building disciplines.
 Some of the major ones you’ll face are plumbing, wiring, and framing.
 Rather than try to cover these subjects ourselves, we’d recommend checking out some of the books below if you don’t have much DIY experience and need a beginner friendly resource to get up to speed.
 You may also be able to find similar resources in your local library.
 While code requirements change from year to year, the basic principles of these disciplines remains the same over time, so older books should be fine for building a strong base of knowledge.

-Understand that we do not always agree with the suggestions and recommendations provided by these resources, but they do offer one person’s perspective on the process of building and living in a container home.
+Know that we do not always agree with the suggestions and recommendations provided by these blogs, but they do offer one person’s perspective on the process of building and living in a container home.